Effective 21 September 2020

-Following an internal business review, Christie's International announces an updated Buyer’s Premium schedule that will result in a modest increase in the fee paid by the successful buyer of an item at auction.
-Christie’s last updated its Buyer’s Premium fees in September 2017.
+Following an internal business review, Christie’s International announces an updated Buyer’s Premium schedule that will result in an increase in the rates paid by the successful buyer of an item at auction.
+Christie’s last updated its Buyer’s Premium rates in February 2019.

-These changes will take effect for all auctions occurring on and after 1 February 2019.
-The new fee schedule for all sale sites follows below.
+These changes will take effect for all auctions — excluding the Wine category —occurring on and after 21 September 2020.
+The new Buyer’s Premium schedule for all sale sites follows below.

-Any timed online-only sale that opens for bidding prior to 1 February 2019 will continue to use the Buyer’s Premium schedule as of 31 January 2019.
+Any timed online-only sale that opens for bidding prior to 21 September 2020 will continue to follow the Buyer’s Premium schedule of 1 February 2019.

 If you still require further assistance while registering to bid, please contact the appropriate Bid Department using the information provided below: